Hike 6 : Finishing Niagara - Quarry Road to Grimsby

 We had originally planned to make Woolverton Rd the end of today's segment and thereby cover another 20km of the Bruce Trail.
 However, when the day began with cold winds, low temperatures, and heavy rains our plans changed accordingly.

-We met at 8:30am and decided that in order the make allowances for our likely slower progress along the muddy, slippery trail we would stop at the border between the Niagara and Iroquoia sections instead.
-To this end we headed for the little "P" symbol marked on the trail map at the end of Gibson Rd, right along the border.
+We met at 8:30am and decided that in order to make allowances for our likely slower progress along the muddy, slippery trail we would stop at the border between the Niagara and Iroquoia sections instead.
+To this end, we headed for the little "P" symbol marked on the trail map at the end of Gibson Rd, right along the border.
 Gibson Rd turned out to be a very narrow street with residents' vehicles parked along both sides of the street and multiple 'No Parking' signs posted along the length.
 When we parked one car, a lady came out of a nearby house and we were soon told to move the car since parking was no longer allowed on the street for people walking the trail.

 As a result, unable to figure out where the designated parking for the trail was, we decided to leave one of the cars at the back of the deserted parking lot for the Grimsby Lion's Community Pool on Elm St. instead.
 From there we headed back to Quarry Rd. where we left off last month.

-For some reason the drive back along the base of the escarpment seemed to be much longer than any section we had previously covered, even though it was in fact shorter!
+For some reason, the drive back along the base of the escarpment seemed to be much longer than any section we had previously covered, even though it was in fact shorter!
 Sometimes it is amazing to see how our perspectives of the world change based on how we travel – whether by car, bus, on foot, or bike.

 Resuming our trek amid a steady rainfall, along Bruce on Quarry Rd., we could see the old foundations of the Quarry building nearby.
-From Quarry Rd to Mountain Rd the trail essentially followed along the top of the escarpment, through open maple-oak forest.
+From Quarry Rd to Mountain Rd, the trail essentially followed along the top of the escarpment, through open maple-oak forest.
 Despite being December and almost Christmas the fall colours - now on the ground - were still vibrant around us.
 Looking north through the trees our view was cut short by clouds and fairly heavy rain, leaving us to wonder if we would have seen the lake from here on a clear day?
 At the base of the escarpment we first passed the vineyards associated with the Crown Bench Estates Winery.
-We then crossed a small footbridge over a picturesque stream, and then progressed into Kinsman Park.
+We then crossed a small footbridge over a picturesque stream and then progressed into Kinsman Park.
 As we approached Mountain Rd a rather affluent sub-division was visible below us through the trees, on the outskirts of Beamsville.
 Given the amount of development around the Great Lakes we were once again grateful for the work of so many throughout the decades in protecting much of the green space on and around the Niagara Escarpment.

 Fall Colours and Rain Showers

-Given our pace we had more time to look around as we sought to keep our footing.
-Interestingly the Escarpment rocks along the forest floor throughout this stretch were clearly heavily pock marked, likely the result of years of exposure to acid rain.
+Given our pace, we had more time to look around as we sought to keep our footing.
+Interestingly the Escarpment rocks along the forest floor throughout this stretch were clearly heavily pock-marked, likely the result of years of exposure to acid rain.
 Even the rocky pathway itself was heavily worn from decades of hikers treading the route.
 It was stunning to realize that despite the Escarpment being centuries old it took people so little time to radically transform the geology and ecology of a region.

 Mountainview Conservation Area